-When State of Tennessee is the Supporting Agency operating under a Mission Assignment or sub-tasking from the ESF Primary Agency and the incident is within the

-State of Tennessee lands, the State of Tennessee will bill the ESF Primary Agency.
-When the State of Tennessee is the Supporting Agency and the incident is outside the (State/Tribe)'s jurisdiction, the State of Tennessee will bill the ESF Primary Agency.
+When Florida is the Supporting Agency operating under a Mission Assignment or sub-tasking from the ESF Primary Agency and the incident is within Florida, Florida will bill the ESF Primary Agency.
+When Florida is the Supporting Agency and the incident is outside Florida's jurisdiction, Florida will bill the ESF Primary Agency.

 - B. Agencies will share their respective individual incident Resource Order numbers for cross referencing purposes, if requested. - C. Billing Estimates/Timeframes: On incidents where costs are incurred pursuant to Operating Plans, the billing Party shall submit a bill or estimate for reimbursement as soon as possible, but not later than 90 days after the incident is controlled. - D. Extensions beyond 90 days for invoice submittal must be presented in writing to the reimbursing agency. - E. Operating Plans will include contact information for written requests for extensions.
 Absent a written extension of time granted by the reimbursing agency, the final itemized bill must be submitted to the reimbursing agency within 90 days of the Stafford Act Response.

-For obligation purposes, the Federal Agencies will submit unpaid obligational figures to the State of Tennessee by (to be determined by individual State/Tribe fiscal year).
-The State of Tennessee will submit unpaid obligational figures to the appropriate Federal Agency by September 1 for the previous federal fiscal year.
-All obligations will be submitted by incident name, date, Mission Assignment number (MA), and federal job code.

-F. Billing Content: Bills will be identified by incident name, date, MA, location, jurisdictional unit, and supported by documentation to include but not limited to: separate invoice by MA; list of personnel expenses including base, overtime, and travel; and supplies/services procured by vendor name and dollar amount.
-Billings for State of Tennessee incident assistance may include administrative overhead, not to exceed the applicable State of Tennessee indirect cost rate.
+For obligation purposes, the Federal Agencies will submit unpaid obligational figures to the Florida by (to be determined by individual State/Tribe fiscal year).
+The Florida will submit unpaid obligational figures to the appropriate Federal Agency by September 1 for the previous federal fiscal year.
+All obligations will be submitted by incident name, date, Mission Assignment number (MA), and federal job code. - F. Billing Content: Bills will be identified by incident name, date, MA, location, jurisdictional unit, and supported by documentation to include but not limited to: separate invoice by MA; list of personnel expenses including base, overtime, and travel; and supplies/services procured by vendor name and dollar amount.
+Billings for Florida incident assistance may include administrative overhead, not to exceed the applicable Florida indirect cost rate.